elemprod/lptask/README.md

 * The scheduler is simple to learn and easy to use.
 Configuring and starting a new task only requires a few lines of code.
-* The scheduler encourages the practice of writing lightweight interrupt handlers which typically improve the system responsiveness and stability of an embedded application.
+* The scheduler encourages the practice of writing lightweight interrupt handlers which typically improve system responsiveness and the stability of embedded applications.
 Work from interrupt handlers can easily be moved into the main context with minimal overhead.

 ## Comparison to a Preemptive OS / RTOS